Members of Bnei Akiva youth movement, welcome, thank flight crews for coming to Israel.

-Family, health, and studies are the most important things to Israeli youth, according to a new study commissioned by the First International Bank of Israel that was released on Monday.
+Family, health and studies are the most important considerations for Israeli Jewish youth, according to a study commissioned by the First International Bank of Israel that was released on Monday.

-The survey, carried out by Geocartography during the first week of August, included a sample of 350 youth between the ages of 12 – 17.
-The Jewish-Israeli youth were all internet users.
+The survey, carried out by the Geocartography Institute during the first week of August, included a sample of 350 youth between the ages of 12 and 17.
+They were all Internet users.

-79 percent of the youth surveyed ranked family and family relationships as one of the most important issues in their lives.
-Following close behind came the health of the youth and their families (73%) and studies and the importance of excellence in studies (68%).
+Seventy-nine percent of the youth surveyed ranked family and family relationships as one of the most important issues in their lives.
+Their health and their families followed closely behind (73%) followed by studies and the importance of excellence in studies (68%).

-Issues that trailed behind in their importance to youth were social lives (58%) and money (32%) and even less important to youth were girl/boy relationships (20%) and the issue of volunteering and helping those around them (21%).
+Issues that trailed behind in their importance to youth were social lives (58%) and money (32%).
+Even less important to youth were girl/ boy relationships (20%) and the issue of volunteering and helping those around them (21%).

 Girls (74%) were more likely to rank studies as important than were boys (62%) while boys ranked the issues of girl/boy relationships (24%) and money (38%) higher than girls did (17% and 25%, respectively).